List of rotations are included as part of the dietetic internship:

 One additional week is spent in one or more of the following community settings to determine how nutritional services are provided - a diabetic clinic, an outpatient clinic for individuals with cancer, an infusion care program for individuals receiving home enteral & parenteral nutrition, and other home health care providers.

-Over a ten-week period, the dietetic intern will actively participate in the responsibilities of a dietitian or food service manager in a public school or other foodservice.
+Over a nine-week period, the dietetic intern will actively participate in the responsibilities of a dietitian or food service manager in a public school or other foodservice.
 During this rotation the intern will have an opportunity to develop his or her foodservice management skills including skills in menu planning, food production and service, food and equipment purchasing, and human resource management.

 During the time spent in the healthcare setting the dietetic interns will also spend 3 weeks in hospital foodservice.
 This experience will include food production and service, quality assurance, foodservice sanitation, menu planning, and budgeting.
 This also gives the intern an idea of hospital diets, regulations etc. that go along with them that will be useful when they start their clinical rotation at the hospital.